 These things are “good” things to do, but they do not measure maturity.

-Honey, it’s so easy to praise and worship God when things are awesome and are going good!
+Honey, it’s so easy to praise and worship God when things are awesome and are going well!
 It’s easy to think of ourselves as spiritual “giants” during those times, right?

 Naw, keep on living, Baby…

 No, the true test of your faith and spiritual acumen is during times like this- when you don’t know what’s out in the atmosphere or what’s going to happen.
 How do you handle that?

 Oh yeah, scary and trying times are the real measure of who you are and what you truly believe.

 If you’re finding that your faith is weaker than you thought, it’s okay.
 Simply calm down and re-calibrate a bit.
 It really is okay… it’s not a big deal